zulip/zulip/docs/development/setup-vagrant.md

 HOST_IP_ADDR 0.0.0.0
 ```

-(and restart the Vagrant guest), your host IP would be 0.0.0.0, a special value
+(and restart the Vagrant guest with `vagrant reload`), your host IP would be
-for the IP address that means any IP address can connect to your development server.
+0.0.0.0, a special value for the IP address that means any IP address can
+connect to your development server.

 ### Customizing CPU and RAM allocation